 Now the exception to these basic concepts are - the cellophane is 100% natural, so leaving it on will cause no long-term issues; in fact I often leave the cellophane on because it can become a marker of age.

 Often, the older the cigar the more "stained" the cellophane will become from the oils of the wrapper tobacco.
-Vikki has a very keen eye and whenever she opens a box and spots that the cellophane has gone yellow or brown she brings the box to me in case I wish to "sample" the goods, I am lucky to have such great staff I know.
+Our staff have a very keen eye and whenever a box is opened and they spot that the cellophane has gone yellow or brown they bring the box to me in case I wish to "sample" the goods, I am lucky to have such great staff I know.

 You see every shipment from every factory is different, we can get cigars that have recently been rolled; but we also quite often get boxes that the cigars have clearly been aging for a good year or two - it really is a lottery.